 This lets you define Day, Night, Weekend/all Overtime and Public holiday rates

-Allows you to specify a rate for a single day, or a single week - This is normally used for charging of aftercare
+Allows you to specify a rate for a single day, or a single week.

 Allows you to specify a rate for a single day